 On April 28, 2023, the Company entered into Amendment No. 2 with the Lenders and Monroe Capital in order to extend the maturity date of the Term A-2 Loans and proactively manage the Company's interest expense through the remainder of 2023.
-Pursuant to Amendment No. 2, the Company, the Lenders and Monroe Capital agreed that the Company would: (i) pay \$5.0 million of the outstanding principal balance of the Term A-2 Loans on May 1, 2023, \$10.0 million of the outstanding principal balance of the Term A-2 Loans in full on October 15, 2023, and (ii) prepay \$5.0 million of the outstanding principal balance of the Term A-1 Loans on October 15, 2023, with the remaining outstanding principal balance of the Term A-1 Loans continuing to be due on the original maturity date of March 24, 2026.
+Pursuant to Amendment No. 2, the Company, the Lenders and Monroe Capital agreed that the Company would: (i) pay \$5.0 million of the outstanding principal balance of the Term A-2 Loans on May 1, 2023, \$10.0 million of the outstanding principal balance of the Term A-2 Loans on July 15, 2023 and the remaining outstanding principal balance of the Term A-1 Loans on October 15, 2023, with the remaining outstanding principal balance of the Term A-1 Loans continuing to be due on the original maturity date of March 24, 2026.
 In addition, the Term B Loans were no longer available to be drawn as of the effective date of Amendment No. 2.
 The Company was, prior to the entry into Amendment No. 2, in compliance with all of its covenants under the Credit Agreement.
 Amendment No. 2 was accounted for as a debt modification.
 Costs associated with Amendment No. 2 were not material.